top of page

 Metallography

-Metallographic sectioning for the quality control of materials and coatings as well as failure analysis, is an important technique that has been optimized by MTA so that it is often a crucial part of examination and investigation.
+Metallographic sectioning for the quality control of materials and coatings as well as failure analysis, is an important technique that has been optimized by our laboratory so that it is often a crucial part of examination and investigation.

-Examination of mounted, ground, and polished metallographic sections enables the following to be evaluated:
+Examination of mounted, ground, and polished metallographic sections are shown below:

 Fully Annealed Copper